Aythya valisineria

 Rosche (1982) considered this species to be an abundant spring migrant in the Panhandle, and peak numbers at Crescent Lake NWR, Garden Co support that assessment; 1900 were there 15 Apr 1980, exceeded only by 2600 Gadwall and 2775 Lesser Scaup (Fred Zeillemaker, personal communication).

-In 2019 there was a remarkable influx of late spring and summer Canvasbacks, possibly one-year-old immature non-breeders with delayed maturity resulting from late broods in 2018: 23 May Douglas Co, 25 May Clay Co, up to four 6 May-13 Jun and four on 16 Sep Rock Co, 30 May York Co, 4 Jun Buffalo Co, five pairs were in Clay Co 19 Jun with singles there 21 Jun and 11 Jul, up to five were at a Butler Co wetland 23 May-19 Jun, four males and a female were in Fillmore Co 13 Jun, three were near Shickley, Clay Co 15 Jun, 28 Jun Brown Co, and 2 Aug Dawson Co.
+In 2019 there was a remarkable influx to areas not known as breeding locations of late spring and summer Canvasbacks, possibly one-year-old immature non-breeders with delayed maturity resulting from late broods in 2018: 23 May Douglas Co, 25 May Clay Co, up to four 6 May-13 Jun and four on 16 Sep Rock Co, 30 May York Co, 4 Jun Buffalo Co, five pairs in Clay Co 19 Jun with singles there 21 Jun and 11 Jul, up to five at a Butler Co wetland 23 May-19 Jun, four males and a female in Fillmore Co 13 Jun, three near Shickley, Clay Co 15 Jun, 28 Jun Brown Co, and 2 Aug Dawson Co.

 - Breeding phenology: